ministryofjustice/data-and-analytics-engineering/src/content/about/structure/index.md

 ![dmet teams](./images/dmet-teams.excalidraw.png)

+## Portfolio

-To find out more about each portfolio teams, please follow these links:
+Our portfolio is a collection of work that is managed to achieve goals and deliver a strategy.
+To find out more about each portfolio team, please follow these links:

 - [Centre for Excellence (CfE)](https://moj-analytical-services.github.io/dmet-cfe/)
 - [HMPPS](https://justiceuk.sharepoint.com/:p:/r/sites/DataEngineeringDataScience/Shared%20Documents/General/1.%20Data%20%26%20Analytics%20Engineering%20Hub/3.%20Prison,%20Probation%20%26%20EM/hmpps_posters.pptx?d=w17120a8f29f2469cbfbe85be1a7049d2&csf=1&web=1&e=jX6jC7)